VitaSmith/vitali/README.md

 -----------

-Either use `build.cmd` or the `.sln` file if you are on Windows and have Visual Studio 2017 installed, or `make` on Linux, Windows/MinGW and other platforms.
+Either use `build.cmd` or the `.sln` file if you are on Windows and have Visual Studio 2017 installed, or `make` on Linux, Windows/MinGW, or `make -f Makefile.vita` for the Vita version.

 Usage
 -----